TStupariu/vboard-thesis/Licenta.md

+[Ruby on Rails]: http://guides.rubyonrails.org/	"Documentation"

 The language used for handling all the back-end logic is Ruby, in conjunction with the Rails framework.
-It works as a stand alone API, allowing for future integration with mobile, desktop or any other type of client.
+It works as a stand alone API allowing for future integrations with mobile, desktop or any other type of client.
 Ruby is a dynamic, interpreted, reflective, object-oriented programming language designed and developed in the 1990s.
-While it can work as a standalone programming language, it's popularity has really grown with the rise of Rails, a framework for easy and rapid development of web applications.
+While it can work as a standalone programming language, its popularity has really grown with the rise of Rails, a framework for easy and rapid development of web applications.
 The current iteration of Ruby used in this project is Ruby 2.3.3, while Rails' version is 5.1.4 .
 Rails is a server-side web application framework that uses a general MVC pattern for data transmission.

+[Ruby on Rails for startups]: https://medium.com/@RubyGarage/what-are-the-benefits-of-using-ruby-on-rails-for-your-startup-f3d6f6b9938d	"Why choose ROR"

+> Startup friendly, flexible, well-supported — what else can we add about Ruby on Rails framework?
+A bunch of successful startups can tell you why they prefer using Ruby on Rails to build their websites.
+In the programming world, Ruby on Rails is strongly associated with startups.

-The way Ruby on Rails uses MVC in this project is as follows: The model properties are being defined in migrations, while different limitations and validations on those properties are done into their own file.
-Using these models that automatically map to the tables in the database using the Active Record pattern, the controller receives all inbound HTTP requests and handles the data, later returning that data to the view in JSON format.
+The way Ruby on Rails uses MVC in this project is as follows: The model properties are being defined in migrations while different limitations and validations on those properties are done into their own file.
+Using these models that automatically map to the tables in the database using the Active Record pattern, the controller receives all inbound HTTP requests and handles the data, later returning the result to the view in JSON format.